Choosing where to study

 International university sports competitions

-In certain sports, the top university teams in the BUCS competition are eligible to compete in European Universities Sports Association (EUSA) competitions.
-These are 'Champions League' competitions, providing the opportunity for university teams to compete against the best in Europe.
+In some sports, the top university teams in the BUCS competition go on to compete in European Universities Sports Association (EUSA) competitions.
+These are 'Champions League' competitions, giving teams the chance to compete against the best in Europe.

-BUCS also selects the GB Students teams for events such as the World University Games (WUGs), the second-biggest multi-sport event in the world after the Olympics.
+BUCS also selects the GB Students team for events such as the World University Games (WUGs), the second-biggest multi-sport event in the world after the Olympics.

 University student swimming in a swimming pool